oracle-livelabs/apex/apex-professional-hol19/introduction.md

 ### Objectives

-- Implement the 'Share' button
+- Implement the 'Share' button.

-- Enable Push Notifications
+- Enable Push Notifications.

-- Add Shortcuts to the PWA app
+- Add Shortcuts to the PWA app.

-- Include screenshots to be displayed while installing the PWA app
+- Include screenshots to be displayed while installing the PWA app.

-- Enable Push Notifications
+- Enable Push Notifications.

 - Learn how to configure Push Notifications.

-*Note: This workshop assumes you are using Oracle APEX 23.2.*
+> **Note:** _This workshop assumes you are using Oracle APEX 24.2.*_

 ## Learn More - *Useful Links*